kajahno/ansible-tutorial/source/md/prerequisites/terminology.md

 These are the minimum unit of work in Ansible.
 Ultimately everything is broken down into a set of tasks.
 A task normally includes a module.

-The tasks can be found in two cases:
+The tasks can be normally placed in two places:
 * within a role (in the file `ROLENAME/tasks/main.yml`)
 * directly in a play (by using the object `tasks`)
 ```Note:: **ROLENAME** is just a placeholder, it makes reference to the name of the role.